-In the eighteenth century, Haiti was the riches country in the Western Hemisphere.
+In the eighteenth century, Haiti was the richest country in the Western Hemisphere.
 Today it is the poorest in the West.
-Haiti seem to be isolated from the world due to the fact that it the first black independent nation, religion of Voodoo, and leaders have failed to deal with the many problems the Nation face.
+Haiti seems to be isolated from the world due to the fact that it the first black independent nation, religion of Voodoo, and leaders have failed to deal with the many problems the Nation face.

 Columbus quickly claimed the island and renamed it La Isla Espanola (the Spanish island).
 Spain retained the Eastern side of the island (Dominican Republic), while the western part of the island ceded to France.

 Over the next century, to run the plantations the French would import Hundreds of Thousands of slaves from Africa.
 Many of these slaves worked so hard that they died within three years of their arrival.

 Beginning in 1791, Haitian leaders, Toussaint L’Ouverture, Jean-Jacques Dessalines, and Henri Christophe began a slave revolt to Haiti’s independence in 1804.
 The Haitian slaves ousted out Napoleon and military.
 By 1804 the island became the first black independent nation.
 After the death of L’Ouverture, another leader of the revolt, Dessalines declared himself Haiti’s first emperor.
 People believed, with power comes abuse, which led to his assassination.

 L’Ouverture was one of the most successful black commanders; a former domestic slave.
 But, unlike L’Ouverture, Dessalines showed no mercy to the Europeans and the French.